dasebe/webcachesim/README.md

 ## References

-We ask derivative academic works to reference the AdaptSize paper:
+We ask academic works, which built on this code, to reference the AdaptSize paper:

     AdaptSize: Orchestrating the Hot Object Memory Cache in a CDN Daniel S. Berger, Ramesh K. Sitaraman, Mor Harchol-Balter